corigan01/Pable-Programming-Language/README.md

 # What we have

 **Strings**

 **Ints**

 **Operations (+-*/)** -- you can use multiple at a time :)

 **while**

 **if**

 **out**

 **color_out**

-# How to use our language
+# How to use Pable

-To start we made a simple beer count down:
+To start we made a simple bottles of beer on the wall program:
 ```
 # this program will show a basic 'for' loop using a 'while' loop and a var named i
-#

 int i = 99 # set i to how many beer bottles we have